Pastel Society of New Hampshire Policies and Procedures

 The PSNH membership mailing list will be used solely for PSNH related business.
 No other use is permitted without special approval from the Board of Directors.
-A statement to this effect should appear at the bottom of all emails sent to the membership.

 A member in good standing may apply to become a Signature Member after earning 10 points from the following categories:

 The earning of points is retroactive to 2009.

 Best of (PSNH Juried) Show (includes jury into show pt.) . . . . . . . . . . . . . . . . . . . . . . . .
 5 points